 Register and Go!

-* Beginning in September 2017 teachers will be able to register for a Log In and Password giving them access to the live stream program.
+* All teachers who have signe up will be notified when they are able to register for a Log In and Password giving them access to the live stream program.

 Here is the planned route of the Little Ship.
 This list will most certainly expand in scope as we are going overland for much of it transiting many countries.
 Along the way we will seek schools and will be broadcasting live from all we can.